Skip to content

 There are another couple of great points that have emerged:-

-• People who use their cast iron regularly have better-seasoned iron due to the fact that the oils from the dishes they prepare are seasoning the cast iron themselves.
+- People who use their cast iron regularly have better-seasoned iron because the oils from the dishes they prepare season the cast iron themselves.

 I’m all for the least touched by man.
-I’m for full-fat, fresh produce, hearty food purchase, preparation, and cooking.
+I’m for full-fat, fresh produce, hearty food purchases, preparation, and cooking.
 Taught to me by my relatives.

 My grandparents lived to 94 and 93 (mum’s side) and 89 and 90 (dad’s side).

-“My personal favorite oil for cooking is organic avocado oil.
-Due to its high smoking point and its ability to fight rancid properties.
-Another interesting fact about cooking in avocado oil is that when your food is fried there is always oil left at the bottom of the pan.
-I then use this oil and pour it over my cooked dish it tastes divine”.
+“My favorite oil for cooking is organic avocado oil due to its high smoking point and ability to fight rancid properties.
+Another interesting fact about cooking in avocado oil is that oil is always left at the bottom of the pan when your food is fried.
+I then use this oil and pour it over my cooked dish.
+It tastes divine”.

-I believe that if it is good enough to cook and eat them, it is good enough to season our cast iron with.
+If it is good enough to cook and eat them, it is good enough to season our cast iron.

 Cast iron has been around for many centuries.
 Our forefathers would not have had easy access to vegetable oils, nut oils, and the like.
 I dare say that they would not have even seasoned their cast iron cookware.
-Their cookware would have seasoned itself purely by cooking meat within the cast iron every day.
-Wala beautifully seasoned cookware the natural way.
+Their cookware would have seasoned itself purely by cooking meat with cast iron daily.
+Beautifully seasoned cookware the natural way.

 I would love to thank Clove Garden for its extensive research into all things oil.
 You can visit them here for a wealth of information regarding oils and much more.

-Looking for a new cast iron Dutch oven and want to research a little more?
-Check out these cast-iron Dutch ovens that I have reviewed in-depth here.
+Are you looking for a new cast iron Dutch oven and want to research more?
+Check out these cast-iron Dutch ovens that I have reviewed in-depth.

 Recommended Read

-Learning how to season a cast-iron Dutch oven is simple – check out this article I have written that makes the process simple and quick to care for an iron skillet.
+Learning how to season a cast-iron Dutch oven is simple.
+This article I wrote makes the process simple and quick to care for an iron skillet.

 Questions?
 Reach out to Michelle at michelle@ovenspot.com